geraldbryan/Time-Management-Project/README.md

 ![clust_ori](image/clust_ori.png)

-From the graph, The majority of group **Good Time Management Quality** with scores above 40, and it so obvious thatthe higher the scores the better the time management quality.
-Unfortunaltely, how we clustering or grouping the data is not only by the scores that matters, but also the answer of each question is matter for the grouping.
-That will explained how there are some data with lower scores get the **Good Time Management Quality** and some data with higher scores get **Bad Time Management Quality** or **Normal Time Management Quality**
+From the graph, The majority of the group **Good Time Management Quality** with scores above 40, and it so evident that the higher the scores, the better the time management quality.
+Unfortunately, we were clustering or grouping the data depending on the scores and the answer to each question for the grouping.
+That will explain how there are some data with lower scores get the **Good Time Management Quality** and some data with higher scores get **Bad Time Management Quality** or **Normal Time Management Quality**

-If you wonder how we determine the name of group, we will answer the question now.
-It is so obvious after see the questionnaires and how it is score by likert scale that the higher your scores, the higher your time management quality.
-Because of that we made a boxplot of scores based on the group cluster to determine the group name, and we obtained this
+If you wonder how we determine the name of the group, we will answer the question now.
+It is so apparent after seeing the questionnaires and how the score by Likert scale that the higher your scores, the higher your time management quality.
+Because of that, we made a boxplot of scores based on the group cluster to determine the group name, and we obtained this

 ![clust_ori](image/clust_box.png)

-We can see above that the group number 2 has the higher scores than the other two groups, so we decided that the group number 2 as group of **'Good Time Management Quality'**.
-Also, we can see that group number 1 has the lowest score among all, so we decided that the group number 1 as group of **'Bad Time Management Quality'**.
-Last but not least, the group number 3 as group of **'Normal Time Management Quality'**
+We can see above that group number 2 has higher scores than the other two groups, so we decided that group number 2 as a group of **'Good Time Management Quality.'** We can also see that group number 1 has the lowest score among all, so we decided that group number 1 as a group of **'Bad Time Management Quality.'** Last but not least, group number 3 as a group of **'Normal Time Management Quality.'**

 <a name="Arules"></a>
 ### Association Rules

-You must wonder why we use the association rules in this kind of data, what is the transaction of this data? doesn't it use to determine what product the customer will buy if they already buy one specific items? **Yes, that absolutely true**!
-We will use that association rules algorithm and use it differently.
-In this project we use association rules to determine what aspect lead to a **'Good Time Management Quality'** or **'Bad Time Management Quality'**.
-If you think it confusing to determine the transaction data in this dataset, I will tell you it is not, **absolutely not**.
-We use the row as the transaction or 1 respondent as 1 transaction and the 12 questions, gender, and age as the items.
+You must wonder why we use the association rules in this kind of data.
+Are there any transactions in this data? doesn't it use to determine what product the customer will buy if they already buy one specific item? **Yes, that is true!** We will use that association rules algorithm and use it differently.
+In this project, we use association rules to determine what aspect leads to a **'Good Time Management Quality'** or **'Bad Time Management Quality.'** If you think it confusing to decide on the transaction data in this dataset, I will tell you it is not, **absolutely not.** We use the row as the transaction or one respondent as one transaction and the 12 questions, gender, and age as the items.

 #### Bad Time Management Quality
 ![bad_arules](image/bad_arules.png)

-If you try the survey and fill the question like what it has shown above you will definitely will produce a **Bad Time Management Quality**.
-And the plot below is the interactive visualization that you can try in the shiny apps
+If you try the survey and fill the question shown above, you will produce a **Bad Time Management Quality**.
+And the plot below is the interactive visualization that you can try in the shiny apps.

 ![bad_arules_vis](image/bad_arules_vis.png)

 #### Good Time Management Quality
 ![good_arules](image/good_arules.png)

-If you try the survey and fill the question like what it has shown above you will definitely will produce a **Good Time Management Quality**.
-And the plot below is the interactive visualization that you can try in the shiny apps
+If you try the survey and fill the question shown above, you will produce Good Time Management Quality.
+And the plot below is the interactive visualization that you can try in the app!

 ![good_arules_vis](image/good_arules_vis.png)

 I will not explain more about the association rules algorithms because it will be out of the topic.
-If you want to understand about how I use the association rules without transaction datasets you can see this [Rpubs by me](https://rpubs.com/geraldbryan_/690426).
-Overall why we use the association rules is, we want to show you what action lead to bad or good time management quality.
-So, all of you can eliminate the action that will lead to bad time management quality and keep doing the action that will lead to good time management quality.
+If you want to understand how I use the association rules without transaction datasets, you can see here:  [Rpubs by me](https://rpubs.com/geraldbryan_/690426).
+Overall, we use the association rules because we want to show you what action leads to bad or good time management quality.
+So, all of you can eliminate the step that will lead to bad time management quality and keep doing the activities that will lead to good time management quality.

 <a name="App"></a>
 ### About Application